wald-tq/docs.influxdata.com/content/kapacitor/v1.3/nodes/stats_node.md

 ```

 WARNING: It is not recommended to join the stats stream with the original data stream.
-Since they operate on different clocks you could potentially create a deadlock.
+Since they operate on different clocks a deadlock could potentially be created.
 This is a limitation of the current implementation and may be removed in the future.

 <!--